 - If you have to drink soda outdoors, use covered drinking glass or cups.
 Wasps are attracted to sweet drinks.
 You would not know whether a wasp has just flown inside you soda can and accidentally drink the wasp too.

 - Seal potential entry points by wasps in your house.
 You might just soon find one in your kitchen looking for food.

-If you are unsure of what to do, you may seek the help of the best pest control experts in the Carolinas, Go-Forth Pest Control.
+If you are unsure of what to do, you may seek the help of the pest control services for wasps and bees, Go-Forth Pest Control.